 A messy subject, but important for our environment and economics.
 Manure is still massively under-exploited.
-Alone, manure is a fertilizer full of pathogens which get spread back onto the fields.
+Alone, it is a fertilizer full of pathogens which get spread back onto the fields.
 But put through a methane digester under anaerobic conditions and mixed with other biomass, 90% of those pathogens – harmful to animals, humans and plants – are killed, thanks to the high temperature level in the digester.

-Harnessing manure to its full potential is a complex and expensive operation, but once set up and working it makes for a cleaner and sustainable environment; the overall health of herds improves since diseases are no longer lurking in the fields, and there’s no more need for anti-bacterial and anti viral drugs – to which herds are becoming increasingly resistant.
+Harnessing manure to its full potential is a complex and expensive operation, but once set up and working it makes for a cleaner and sustainable environment; the overall health of herds improves since diseases are no longer lurking in the fields, and there’s no more need for anti-bacterial and anti-viral drugs – to which herds are becoming increasingly resistant.
 The meat we eat and the milk we drink is consequentially healthier.

 Methanisation concerns not just animal waste; the process is also used to transform other organic waste into energy, such as:

 - municipal waste; grass cuttings, school cantine waste;

 - agricultural waste – cereal grains, intermediate crops;